Function

 1 Functions

-Context Capture provides initial Audio Scene Descriptors and Visual Scene Descriptors.
-They include object localisation, user gaze/gesture alignment, and spatial layout information.
+Context Capture provides initial Audio Scene Descriptors and Visual Scene Descriptors including object localisation, User gaze/gesture alignment, and spatial layout information, which are passed to Context Enhancement for further processing.

-Context Capture may be directed by the Human through natural commands (e.g., “look at that corner”, “zoom there”, “follow that object”), which A-User Control sends to appropriate AIMs to translate into perceptual redirection operations.
-These operations adjust Context Capture’s capture configuration prior to any semantic interpretation.
+Context Capture may be directed by the Human through natural commands (e.g., “look at that corner”, “zoom there”, “follow that object”), which A‑User Control translates into perceptual redirection operations.
+These operations adjust Context Capture‘s capture configuration prior to any semantic interpretation.

-Audio and Visual Scene Descriptor Generation: The Context Capture AIM generates Audio Scene Descriptors and Visual Scene Descriptors that describe object localisation, spatial layout, User gaze/gesture alignment, and other perceptual features of the environment.
+Audio and Visual Scene Descriptor Generation: The Context Capture AIM generates Audio Scene Descriptors and Visual Scene Descriptors describing object localisation, spatial layout, User gaze/gesture alignment, and other perceptual features of the environment.

 Human‑Driven Perceptual Redirection: The Context Capture AIM supports perceptual redirection when instructed by the Human through A‑User Control (e.g., reorienting viewpoint, changing focus, zooming, following a referenced object or region).

-Runtime Capture Reconfiguration: The A-User Control AIM dynamically reconfigures its capture parameters (e.g., direction, focus, zoom, sampling region) in response to perceptual redirection commands issued by A-User Control.
+Runtime Capture Reconfiguration: The Context Capture AIM dynamically reconfigures its capture parameters (e.g., direction, focus, zoom, sampling region) in response to perceptual redirection commands issued by A‑User Control.

-Perceptual Grounding for Goal Acquisition: The A-User Control AIM provides perceptual descriptors that enable spatial grounding of Human expressions involving referenced objects or regions (e.g., “that corner”, “this object”, “over there”).
+Perceptual Grounding for Goal Acquisition: The Context Capture AIM provides perceptual descriptors that enable spatial grounding of Human expressions involving referenced objects or regions (e.g., “that corner”, “this object”, “over there”).

-Figure 3 gives the Context Capture (PGM-CXC) Reference Model.
+Figure 1 gives the Reference Model of the Context Capture (PGM‑CXC) AIM.

 Figure 1 – The Reference Model of the Context Capture (PGM‑CXC) AIM